jesuswasrasta/jesuswasrasta.github.io/README.md

 ### Problem: rake not installed
 Rake is _make for Ruby_: [Rake](https://github.com/ruby/rake).
-In deals with `Rakefile` files; Jekyll uses it to assemble all the _sources_ and make the actual website.
+It deals with `Rakefile` files; Jekyll uses it to assemble all the _sources_ and make the actual website.

 #### Solution: install it
 Install it with `sudo apt install rake`.
-The install the Ruby gem `sudo gem install rake`
+Then install the Ruby gem `sudo gem install rake`

 ### Problem: Jekyll serve fails
 Jekyll can serve your website locally, to let you develop and test the results.